MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

   Main program- Main program for real tests of passive radar using LimeSDR.

-  Passive Radar Simulator- Simulators for any type of passive radar.
+  Passive Radar Simulator- Simulator for passive radar using QPSK transmitted signal.

-     *QPSK_Time_Delay*- Allows to study the relation between delay and range response in the cross-ambiguity function for static targets with zero-doppler values.
+     *QPSK_Time_Delay*- Allows to study the relation between delay and range response in the cross-ambiguity function,with white noise addition for static targets with zero-doppler values.

      *QPSK_Time_Delay_Radar*- Passive Radar simulator for static targets with zero-doppler values.

-     *QPSK_Delay_Doppler*- Allows to study the relation between delay and range-doppler response in the cross-ambiguity function for static targets with doppler values
+     *QPSK_Delay_Doppler*- Allows to study the relation between delay and range-doppler response in the cross-ambiguity function,with white noise addition for non-static targets with doppler values

 **REFERENCES:**